yagoferrer/map-tools/README.md

 npm start
 ```

+## Documentation
+This page reflects the latest documentation from the #master branch.
+Please use the current tag for related docs: [0.1.0](https://github.com/yagoferrer/gmplus/tree/0.1.0)

 ## Load a simple Map async
 No need to include the Google Maps `<script>` tag. gmplus.js will load the file for you.
 Setup a callback to notify you when the Map is fully loaded.